Oracle problems as communication tasks and optimization of quantum algorithms

 If $J$ is uniformly random, we can also write them down as:

 where $ \ket{ c } = \sum_{g \in G} c_g \ket{g} $ and $c_g$ is defined to be the number of subgroups $H_j$ of which $g$ is an element.
 This way, the eigenvalues can be computed directly from the character table by multiplying it from the left with a row vector.
-For proofs and further details see Section 7 of the supplementary material.
+For proofs and further details see \Cref{app:SK}.